 The Oil for Development programme in Sudan

-Since 2005, Norway has assisted both South Sudan and Sudan in the implementation of the Comprehensive Peace Agreement and later agreements.
+Since 2005, Norway has been assisting both South Sudan and Sudan with the implementation of the Comprehensive Peace Agreement and later agreements.

 Key achievements of programme activities

 - A report on petroleum legacy waste (drill cuttings and mud, sludge, chemicals) describing amounts, properties and treatment and disposal options was submitted to the General Directorate of Environment, Health and Safety (GDEHS).
 The report was based on inspection and sampling carried out in the field by a joint Bridge Consult/GDEHS team and lab analysis in Norway and Khartoum.

 - The Norwegian Mapping Authority hosted a group from the Ministry of Energy and Mining (MEM) to work on Petro GIS.
 The project builds capacity for MEM staff to be able to conduct similar projects without OfD support in the future.
 The intention is to establish a sustainable infrastructure for acquiring, maintaining and distributing spatial oil related data.